spritesapp/spritesapp.github.io/_posts/2014-10-07-displaying-your-google-analytics-data-in-sprites.md

 We've just released a nice little addition to our "[Live Data Feeds](http://blog.spritesapp.com/2014/09/13/displaying-live-data-in-your-infographics.html)" feature: you can now display real-time data from Google Analytics in Sprites!

-The whole set up process should be really straightforward (especially for those who used to compose custom reports in Google Analytics).
+The whole setup process should be really straightforward (especially for those who used to compose custom reports in Google Analytics).
 There's now a new option called "Google Analytics" which is available in the "Live data" modal dialog (to bring up the modal, select an element and click on a little "Bolt" icon in the context menu):

 ![Google Analytics - Mappings](/assets/img/posts/ga-mappings.png "Google Analytics - Mappings")